 This year, I unwittingly started a tradition of my own.
 So much time was spent over the holidays with my biological family, but so little with the people I encounter every day, my work family.
 The one time of year our house is clean enough to have company over, I invited a few colleagues over for dinner and some ping-pong and karaoke.

 Chicken katsu, grilled ribeye, seafood crab salad, baked salmon, seven layer dip, sashimi, Chinese chicken salad, chocolate trifle, pear tart, banana cream pie, pound cake – mom went all out.
 And because a family always pitches in to help each other out, dad cleaned, Jason grilled the steaks, Donna made her famous crab jun, and my Aunty Elaine, mom’s sister, made a baked sushi casserole and a no-sugar banana bread, making one diabetic guest very happy.
-“We should all write our names on the bottles of wine or beer that we brought and see if they’re still here next year,” said one guest, automatically assuming there would be a next year.

 Food is what inevitably brings us together.
 More than feeding our bodies, food feeds our spirits, strengthening bonds between family and friends and often building new ones with strangers.
 We may not agree on the appropriate size of kobu or the exact way to steam sweet rice, but I’m sure we can all agree on that.